 Interestingly, to bring out a powerful customer success vision statement, it is of high pertinence to combine both the values of mission and vision.
 Use polished words that will entice the people, both inside and outside your company.
 Do not linger beyond a three-sentence statement.
 Keep it creative and succinct.

 Start out by mapping your business’s goals and review your long-term targets in a collaborative setting.
 Zoom out on how your company will look like when you finally achieve them.
+To do so, you can begin with forming out plans and bisecting the work into smaller segments.
+Know your goals.
+Regularly discuss it with your team in weekly or monthly meetings.

-Stretch out your imagination while you sit to draft both the vision and mission statements to render guidance, clarity and value above everything else.
+Stretch out your imagination while you sit to draft both the vision and mission statements to render guidance, clarity, and value above everything else.
 Set your priorities, while you challenge yourself to succeed in the rat race.
 Nonetheless, do not overdo it.
 And also do not compel yourself to brag and sound conceited in any manner.

-While customer success vision statement should speak more about the values, the mission statement should focus on what does the future look like.
+While the customer success vision statement should speak more about the values, the mission statement should focus on what does the future looks like.
 In spite of that, both the terms just like the two wheels of a bicycle must remind you that the end goal is even bigger than the everyday.